310mc/https-310mc.github.io-tl/source/_posts/climax/anxiety_and_silence.md

 {% endbubble %}

 {% bubble Tetora smile3 %}
-Ahaha, we all develop at a different speed, y’know.
+Ahaha, we all walk at a different speed, y’know.
 {% endbubble %}

 {% bubble Shinobu frown2 %}